skirdey/boss/README.md

-# BOSS - LLM Operating System
+# BOSS - Multi-Agent LLM Operating System For Offensive Security

 BOSS is an intelligent task orchestration system that leverages Large Language Models (LLMs) to coordinate and execute agent-based workflows.
 Think of it as a smart task manager that can: